 The terms of the MOU are effective as of the date of mutual signing and will continue for one year.
-The MOU will be reviewed by both parties no later than one year after signing and may be extended by mutual written agreement of both parties.
-Upon mutual consent of the parties the agreement may be modified during the term of the agreement.
+Both parties will review the MOU at least 30 days prior to the anniversary of the signing.
+The MOU will renew for one year on the anniversary of signing unless one or both parties wishes to modify or terminate the agreement.
+Upon mutual written consent of the parties the agreement may be modified during the term of the agreement modified during the term of the agreement.